karin0216/pet-client/README.md

 * This is the client side repository.
 You need to run the server side at the same time.
 This is [Server Repository](https://github.com/Team-Freshly-Washed-Turtles/pet-server).
 * You need Node.js, yarn installed on your computer.
 Also, you need to use mongodb on your computer or on cloud.
 # Getting Started 🎬
-#### 1. Install Dependency
+#### 1. Install Dependencies
-To install all dependency, run this code in your terminal.
+To install all dependencies, run this code in your terminal.
 ```
 yarn
 ```